ngtk/xcode-template/README.md

 👩‍💻xcode-template makes it easy to create a template and share with your project

 ## Install
-You can install using Homebrew if you use MacOS.
+You can install using Homebrew.

 ```sh
 $ brew install ngtk/tools/xcode-template